Pro Bono Experiential Learning Requirement

 Pro Bono Collaborative Project

-The Pro Bono Collaborative (PBC) develops and facilitates pro bono legal service projects that match RWU Law students with Rhode Island’s top law firms and attorneys to provide pro bono legal assistance to community-based organizations and their constituents.
-Students are screened by the Feinstein Center, but may be supervised by Pro Bono Collaborative partnering law firm attorneys.
-If selected, students are asked to commit two semesters and can expect to work on their project between 4-15 hours per month.
+The Pro Bono Collaborative ("PBC") develops and facilitates pro bono legal service projects that match RWU Law students with Rhode Island’s top law firms and attorneys to provide pro bono legal assistance to community-based organizations and their constituents.
+Students are screened by the Feinstein Center but may be supervised by Pro Bono Collaborative partnering law firm attorneys.
+If selected, students are asked to commit to two semesters and can expect to work on their project between 4-15 hours per month.
 We recruit for Pro Bono Collaborative projects each August and email opportunities to join projects periodically throughout the year.

 Join a PBC Project